 Income Statement Gross Operating Profit Gross operating profit refers to the total revenue of the hotel less expenses incurred earning that revenue.
 This indicator is a performance measure used in the hotel industry.
 Gross Operating Surplus Gross operating surplus is the surplus on production activities before taking into account interest, rents or charges paid or received for the use of assets.
 EBITDA Earnings before interest, tax, depreciation and amortisation (EBITDA) is a measure of operating profitability.
 It excludes depreciation and amortisation, and is viewed as measure of a company's core profitability and cash generating ability.
 Balance Sheet Non-current assets Non-current assets are long-term investments, the full value of which will not be realised within the accounting year.
 Current assets Current assets are all assets that are realisable within one year from the statement of financial position date.
 Such amounts include trade receivables, inventory, cash and bank balances.
 Current liabilities Current liabilities are liabilities payable within a period of one year from the statement of financial position date, and include trade payables and short-term borrowings.
 Non-current liabilities Long-term financial obligations or borrowings that are not due within the present accounting year.
 Non-current liabilities include long-term borrowings, bonds and long-term lease obligations.
 Total Equity Total equity includes share capital, reserves, retained earnings and minority interests.
-It relates to the capital and reserves that are attributable to owners of the company.
+It relates to the capital and reserves that are

-Cash Flow Statement

-Cash flow from operating activities illustrates the cash-generating Cash flow from abilities of a company's core activities, and includes cash inflows operating activities and outflows that are related to operating activities.
-Cash flow from Cash flows from investing activities reflect the change in cash investing activities position resulting from investments and divestments.
-Cash flows from financing activities shows the cash inflows and Cash flow from outflows related to financing transactions with providers of financing activities funding, owners and the creditors.
-A measure of the ability to generate the cash flow necessary to maintain operations.
-It is the balance after all cash flows for Free Cash Flow operating activities, fixed asset net investments, working-capital Thee Cash Flow expenditures.
+Cash Flow Statement Cash flow from operating activities Cash flow from operating activities illustrates the cash-generating abilities of a company's core activities, and includes cash inflows and outflows that are related to operating activities.
+Cash flow from investing activities Cash flows from investing activities reflect the change in cash position resulting from investments and divestments.
+Cash flow from financing activities Cash flows from financing activities shows the cash inflows and outflows related to financing transactions with providers of funding, owners and the creditors.
+Free Cash Flow A measure of the ability to generate the cash flow necessary to maintain operations.
+It is the balance after all cash flows for operating activities, fixed asset net investments, working-capital expenditures.
 The definition of free cash flow may vary; for this purpose it was based on EBITDA adjusting for net investments, working capital and tax.
-Kon Motries Key Metrics Key Metrics Average Room Rate (ARR) is the average price of each room sold Average Room Rate (ARR) is the average price of each room sold during a particular period of time.
-It is calculated by dividing Average Room Rate (ARR) is the average price of each room sold during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold. during a particular period of time.
+Key Metrics ARR Average Room Rate (ARR) is the average price of each room sold during a particular period of time.
 It is calculated by dividing accommodation revenue by the number of rooms sold.
-ARR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.Revenue per available room (RevPAR).
-It is calculated by ARR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.
-ARR RevPAR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.Revenue per available room (RevPAR).
-It is calculated by dividing the hotel's total revenue by the number of rooms ARR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.Revenue per available room (RevPAR).
-It is calculated by dividing the hotel's total revenue by the number of rooms available and the number of days in the period under ARR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.Revenue per available room (RevPAR).
+RevPAR Revenue per available room (RevPAR).
 It is calculated by dividing the hotel's total revenue by the number of rooms available and the number of days in the period under consideration.
-ARR RevPAR during a particular period of time.
-It is calculated by dividing accommodation revenue by the number of rooms sold.Revenue per available room (RevPAR).
-It is calculated by dividing the hotel's total revenue by the number of rooms available and the number of days in the period under
+Occupancy level Occupancy level is the percentage of available rooms being sold for a certain period of time.
+It is calculated by dividing the number of rooms sold by total number of rooms available.
+Operating & Financial Ratios